questianon/sdupdates/README.md

 	- Github: https://github.com/cloneofsimo/lora
 	- Notebook: https://github.com/cloneofsimo/lora/blob/master/scripts/run_inference.ipynb
 - Safetensors seems to be the norm now, and they should be safe for you to download and use.
-- Checkpoint repository with a nice ui released: https://civitai.com/
+- Large checkpoint repository with a nice ui released: https://civitai.com/
+	- Has sorting options, previews, comments, etc. Seems to be an uncensored replacement for HuggingFace?
 - Android APK for generating 256x256 images from NovelAI released: https://github.com/EdVince/Stable-Diffusion-NCNN
 - Various updates to ChatGPT: https://openai.com/blog/chatgpt/
 - Open Assistant: Basically open source ChatGPT